We're going to be talking about, we're going to be talking about Julian Assange.

 April 20th to July 2010.

-WikiLeaks began releasing hundreds of thousands of classified documents related to the U.S. wars in Iraq and Afghanistan, which you guys saw in intimate detail what he released, thanks to Manning giving him those documents, which we read through in the criminal complaint, which goes into more detail.
+WikiLeaks began releasing hundreds of thousands of classified documents related to the U.S. wars in Iraq and Afghanistan, which you guys saw in intimate detail what he released thanks to Manning giving him those documents, which we read through in the criminal complaint, which goes into more detail.

-The documents were provided by Army Intelligence Analyst Chelsea Manning, then known as Bradley Manning.
+The documents were provided by Army intelligence analyst Chelsea Manning, then known as Bradley Manning.

-Prosecutors in Sweden announced that an arrest warrant has been issued for Assange after two women accused him of grape.
+August 2010, prosecutors in Sweden announced that an arrest warrant has been issued for Assange after two women accused him of grape.

-We all know that that wasn't true.
+LOL, we all know that that wasn't true.

-But Assange denied the charges, right?
+But so Assange denied the charges, right?

 He's released on bail pending an extradition hearing.